mitre/fieldmanual/sphinx-docs/Basic-Usage.md

 CALDERA is built using a plugin architecture on top of the core system.
 Plugins are separate git repositories that plug new features into the core system.
 Each plugin resides in the plugins directory and is loaded into CALDERA by adding it to the local.yml file.

+PLugins can be added through the UI or in the configuration file (likely `conf/local.yml`).
+Changes to the configuration file while the server is shut down.
+The plugins will be enabled when the server restarts.

 Each plugin contains a single hook.py file in its root directory.
 This file should contain an initialize function, which gets called automatically for each loaded plugin when CALDERA boots.
 The initialize function contains the plugin logic that is getting "plugged into" the core system.
 This function takes a single parameter:

 - **services**: a list of core services that live inside the core system.